-Experts divide leukemia into four large groups, each of which can be Acute, which is a rapidly progressing disease that results in the accumulation of immature, useless cells in the marrow and blood, or Chronic, which progresses more slowly and allows more mature, useful cells to be made.
+There are several stages of maturation in a white blood cell's lifespan.
+Acute leukemia is a rapidly progressing disease that results in the accumulation of immature, useless cells in the marrow and blood.
+They are squeezed out of the bone marrow too early and are not functional.
+Chronic progresses more slowly and allows more mature, useful cells to be made.
 In other words, acute leukemia crowds out the good cells more quickly than chronic leukemia.

 To recap, there are two groups of two groups - four main types of leukemia, as you can see in the illustration below:

-Chronic Lymphocytic Leukemia (CLL) - This is most common among adults over 55, although younger adults can get it as well.
+This is most common among adults over 55, although younger adults can get it as well.
+It is the most common type of leukemia in adulthood.
 CLL hardly ever affects children.
-The majority of patients with CLL are men, over 60%.
-75% of treated CLL patients survive for over five years.
+The majority of patients with CLL are men, over 60 percent.
+The 5 year survival rate of treated CLL patients is 82 percent.
 Experts say CLL is incurable.
 A more aggressive form of CLL is B-cell prolymphocytic leukemia.